How to move a piano

 Moving slowly and deliberately, wheel the piano to your loading location and up the ramp into the truck.
 Ideally, the piano should be loaded into your moving truck first and positioned as close to the back wall as possible.
 This is the most secure location and will reduce shifting during transit.

-Remove it from the dolly and strap it to the floor or walls of the moving van.
+Remove the piano from the dolly and strap it to the floor or walls of the moving van.
 Ensuring it’s strapped down securely is especially important if you’re moving a long distance.

-Essentially you’ll reverse the steps to move your piano into its new space, clearing a path ahead of time.
+To move your piano into its new space, you’ll basically reverse these steps — don’t forget to clear a moving path ahead of time.

-• If possible, roll up all the carpets in the house.
-Hart warns that “pianos are heavy and difficult to move, especially when a carpet is involved.
-Pushing a piano over a carpeted floor will cause the legs to break because of the extreme weight of the instrument and the surface friction of the carpet.”
+• Avoid rolling pianos on carpets: Hart told us, “... pushing a piano over a carpeted floor will cause the legs to break because of the extreme weight of the instrument and the surface friction of the carpet.”

 » CALCULATE: How much do storage units cost?